-If the ambient temperature is lower than 0 °C (32 °F), it is recommended to preheat the hammer according to the instructions below.
+If the ambient temperature is lower than 0 °C (32 °F), it is recommended that you preheat the hammer according to these instructions:

-- 1. Ensure that the idle selector is turned ON. - 2.
+- 1. Ensure that the Idle Blow Protection is turned ON. - 2.
 Lift the breaker off the ground.